vega/.github/CHARTER.md

 ### Purpose

-The Steering Committee will be responsible for all technical oversight, project approval and oversight, policy oversight, and trademark management for the Organization.
+The Steering Committee will be responsible for all technical oversight, project approval, policy oversight, and trademark management for the Organization.

 ### Composition